Beritha-n12/womxchange_e_commerce/README.md

 Deployment Plan

-Platform: Render
+Platform: Render and Vercel

-Both Frontend and and client will be hosted on Render
+For Frontend hosted (Vercel) and and Backend will be hosted on Render

 App Type: Web Service (Node.js)